Sean Avery: Book

 Avery's memoir, Ice Capades: A Memoir of Fast Living and Tough Hockey (titled Offside: My Life Crossing the Line in Canada), was published by Blue Rider Press on October 24, 2017.
+On September 9th, 2025 he released an adult romance novel called Summer Skate.
+The novel was co-written with Leslie Cohen.

 Activism

 Political endorsements

 On August 29, 2021, Avery, via Twitter, endorsed Republican Curtis Sliwa for Mayor of New York City.

 Same-sex marriage

 In May 2011, Avery recorded a video for the New Yorkers for Marriage Equality campaign, in support of same-sex marriage.
 In an interview with The New York Times, he stated, "I certainly have been surrounded by the gay community.
 And living in New York and when you live in L.A., you certainly have a lot of gay friends."
 Avery also travelled to Albany, New York, to lobby politicians prior to the July 2011 legalization of same-sex marriage in New York State.

 Athlete Ally

 In 2012, Avery was a member of the board of directors of Athlete Ally.
 As of 2013, he is no longer associated with the group.